-Update: We’ve received a lot of feedback on this post and it’s apparently been very helpful for a lot of people.
+Update: We’ve received a lot of feedback on this post about places to live with arthritis and it’s apparently been very helpful for a lot of people.
 Thank you for all your input.
 We’ve revisited the post and made a couple of updates based on the discussions and feedback we’ve received.
 If you have any additional input, feedback, or advice, please share it in the comments and join the discussion!

 Considerations When Choosing a Location